Translated from Spanish by Richard Gabela

 Several times a day Don Ernesto Morejón Galindo, Chief-Director of the Bureau of Economic Investigation, abandoned his small office to monitor the attendance of the employees in his charge.
 Don Ernesto was a man of uneven temperament.
 Completely uneven.
-When he was in good spirits, he exaggerated his Don Juanism by indulging in libidinous confidences like a fishwife or a country bumpkin.
-With graphic and pornographic gestures indicative of hypersexuality, he’d whisper into the ear of the person who was his confidant at the moment: “What a night of revelry, my dear cholo.
-Had myself three women.
-Two turned out to be virgins.… Hee-hee-hee…All for free.”
-But if he had to publicly reprimand his henchmen—as he inwardly referred to his subordinates—he swelled with omnipotence and meted out threats without concert or order.
-At such times, when his domineering arrogance exploded, every grotesque feature of his fat face stood out: his cheeks resembled a pair of rosy buttocks, his lips quivered like muddy earth, bilious drool flowed between his teeth, diabolical flames burned in his pupils.
+When he was in a good mood, he was the kind to brag about being a Don Juan and make racy revelations about himself, much like a mestizo woman from the vegetable market or a newcomer from the province.
+With graphic and pornographic gestures of a sex addict, he would whisper into the ear of whoever was serving as his confidant at the moment: “What a wild night, my dear cholo.
+I served myself three young ladies.
+Two of them turned out to be virgins.… Hee-hee-hee…All for free.”
+But when it came time to publicly reprimand his henchmen—as he inwardly referred to his subordinates—he swelled with omnipotence and hurled insults left and right.
+In times like these, when his domineering arrogance exploded, the most grotesque characteristics of his fat face stood out: his cheeks resembled a pair of pink buttocks, his lips quivered like mud, bilious drool hung between his teeth, a diabolical flame burned in his pupils.

 Continue reading “The Chulla Romero y Flores (1958 Novel) by Jorge Icaza – An English Translation”